TabbycatDebate/tabbycat/.github/README.md

 ## 🔍 Features

-- A range of deployment options — Tabbycat will run on Calico (a paid hosted service), Render or Heroku (free hosted services), and local installations (natively or via Docker)
+- A range of setup options.
+Tabbycat powers Calico, a paid service for hosting tournaments.
+Tabbycat can also run as a local installation (natively, or via Docker) and be deployed to the free-tiers of the Render or Heroku platforms.
 - Enter data from multiple computers simultaneously and (optionally) display results, draws, and other information online
 - Collect ballots and feedback online, or from printed forms customised for each round ( adjudicator feedback questions and rankings [are configurable](http://tabbycat.readthedocs.io/en/stable/features/adjudicator-feedback.html))
 - Automated adjudicator allocations based on adjudicator ranking, debate priority, and conflicts/clashes